Santiago-Orjuela/Eirenesphere/README.md

 ---

+##Data

+-

+- **`geos.npy`** – Geotherm datasets for an Earth-sized planet (1 $M_\oplus$) with a surface heat flux of 65 mW m$^{-2}$, computed for different lithological and mineralogical compositions.

+- **`habitability_vs_distance_earth.npz`** – Data containing the thickness of the aquable layer and the Eirenesphere for an Earth-like planet with the HC2011 composition, as a function of orbital distance from the host star.

+- **`habitability_distance_heatflux_grid.npz`** – Parameter-space dataset containing the thickness of the aquable layer and the Eirenesphere for an Earth-like planet with the HC2011 composition, varying both orbital distance and surface heat flux.

+- **`habitability_regime_map.npz`** – Dataset identifying the dominant physical mechanism that limits the depth and thickness of the Eirenesphere throughout the explored parameter space.

+- **`data_time_1ua.npy`** – Temporal evolution of the aquable layer and Eirenesphere thicknesses for an Earth-like planet with the HC2011 composition located at 1.0 AU, computed over geological timescales.

+- **`data_time_15ua.npy`** – Temporal evolution of the aquable layer and Eirenesphere thicknesses for an Earth-like planet with the HC2011 composition located at 1.5 AU, computed over geological timescales.

+- **`EVI_cache.pkl`** – Precomputed Eirenesphere Volume Index (EVI) values for rocky planets ranging from mini-Earths to super-Earths with the HC2011 composition, evaluated across a range of surface heat fluxes.

+---

 ## Paper figures

 The table below maps each figure in the paper to the notebook where it is generated.